 A perfect balance of savory + sweet + citrusy

 This Grilled Skirt Steak with Avocado Chimichurri is the kind of dish that I could literally put on the menu every single week and both the fella and I would still be excited to eat it.
-Skirt steak is a notoriously flavorful cut that is just made to be soaked in a great marinade – and let me tell you friends, this marinade is killer!
+Skirt steak is a notoriously flavorful cut that is just made to be soaked in a great marinade – and let me tell you friends, this garlic citrus marinade is killer!
 Topping it off with my creamy Avocado Chimichurri Sauce makes this dish a perfect balance of savory + sweet + citrusy that is just begging to be added to your regular menu rotation.

 Serve this Grilled Skirt Steak with Avocado Chimichurri with

 - Cilantro Lime Cauliflower Rice for a low-carb dinner

 - Roasted veggies such as cauliflower, broccoli, and sweet potatoes

 - A stack of warm corn tortillas

 - A side of seasoned beans and a swirl of sour cream

 I like to serve this Grilled Skirt Steak with my creamy Avocado Chimichurri Sauce.
 It provides the perfect creamy + bright + acidic bite to compliment the sweet + savory flavors of the marinaded skirt steak and can be made in a quick 5 minutes.
 Grab the recipe here!